obiwanus/focus-zig/LOG.md

 - Search within buffer

 # DONE
++ Display search box on ctrl+F, hide on escape
 + Fix: when duplicating lines, selection shrinks
 + Fix: invalid cursor when redoing
 + On windows use the windows subsystem